kashifashah1/AICTE-Internship/README.md

-# AICTE-Internship (In Collaboration with Shell)
-## ♻ AI-Powered Garbage Classification System
+# AICTE-Internship (In Collaboration with Shell -  AI-Powered Garbage Classification System )

 ## Goal: Automate waste segregation for safer, faster, and more sustainable recycling.